openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

    assignments after your course has started, see :ref:`Altering Cohort Configuration`.

-.. note:: In the .csv file, each student must be identified by either a username or an email address that can be matched with existing registration information.
-   If both a username and email address are provided for a student, only the email address is used for matching and the username is ignored.
-The specified cohort group names must already exist.

 The requirements for the .csv file are summarized in this table.